 NCAJ is working to bring rigorous, principled research and analysis to the task of advancing progress toward a fairer justice system and a more just society.

 We identify the best policy solutions to complex problems, assess how the states measure up against those benchmarks, and support changes in the law to make those solutions a reality.
-Our work is rooted in the principle that all people should enjoy access to justice, which we describe as the meaningful opportunity to be heard, secure one’s rights and obtain the law’s protection.
+Our work is rooted in the principle that all people should enjoy access to justice, which we describe as the meaningful opportunity to know the law, assert your rights, and obtain the law’s protection.

 The United States is in the grips of an access to justice crisis that spans the civil-criminal divide.
 In civil cases, 80% of the legal needs of the poor are unmet.
 In criminal cases, people confront abusive laws and disproportionate punishments with limited help.
 At NCAJ, we are working to establish and preserve the real and meaningful opportunity for every person to be heard and to secure his or her rights -- in civil and criminal cases alike.